Never Be the Same (Camila Cabello song): Commercial performance

-In the United Kingdom, "Never Be the Same" entered the UK Singles Chart at number 41 on the chart dated December 21, 2017.
-It rose to number seven in its sixth week, following the release of the album.
+Outside the US, "Never Be the Same" performed well.
+The song entered the UK Singles Chart at number 41 on the chart dated December 21, 2017.
+It rose to number 7 in its sixth week, following the release of the album.
 The song has been certified Platinum by the British Phonographic Industry (BPI).
+In Ireland and Scotland the track peaked at numbers 6 and 3 respectively.
+Throughout mainland Europe, the track peaked at number 4 in Portugal, number 8 in Greece, number 9 in Hungary and Latvia, and inside the Top 40 in the Czech Republic, Austria, Slovakia, Romania, Switzerland, Norway, the Netherlands, Finland, Germany, Poland, Denmark, Slovenia, Slovakia, Spain, and Sweden.
+The track netted Platinum certifications in Norway, Poland, Portugal, and Switzerland, and Gold certifications in Austria, Denmark, France, Germany, Italy, Spain, and Sweden.
+"Never Be the Same" enjoyed greater success in Asia and Australasia.
+In the former, it reached number 6 in Malaysia and number 10 in Singapore.
+In the latter, it entered the ARIA Charts at number 17 following the release of Camila, before peaking at number 7 two weeks later; it spent seventeen weeks on the chart and since has been certified triple Platinum by the ARIA for sales and streaming units equivalent to 210,000.
+The track performed similarly in New Zealand, where it debuted at number 15 upon the release of the parent album and peaked at number 8, spending sixteen weeks in the top 40.

 Music video

 An accompanying but unofficial music video for "Never Be the Same" was released on Cabello's personal YouTube channel on December 29, 2017.
 The video is a montage of real footage, which includes Cabello's infancy, childhood and adolescence.
 It mainly includes footage from moments she had in 2017, such as receiving awards at the 2017 MTV EMAs and Billboard Women in Music, performing live and also clips from her previous music videos, "Crying in the Club" and "Havana".

 The official music video, directed by Grant Singer, was released on March 8, 2018.
 The video features a mix of professional shots with Cabello wearing couture in various modern landscapes including cliffs, the ocean, and people-sized glass boxes.
 Cabello is also juxtaposed against amateurish footage of her in a white robe in a hotel room.
 At the end of the video, she tells the camera man in the hotel room to "Stop, turn it off."
 Natalie Maher of Billboard believed that Cabello "seems to give all sides of herself in the video", comparing the "retro aesthetic" of the hotel room and the "debonair couture gowns in modern set ups" together.
 Johnni Macke of People praised the video's concept, stating that "It's modern, funky and very interesting to watch".